kishorek/ColorThemeTester/README.md

 ColorThemeTester
 ================

-Play around with the app's colour theme from Kuler/COLOURlovers palettes.
+Play around with the app's colour theme from COLOURlovers palettes.

-Note: Kuler API is no longer available for public.
-So by default this demo uses COLOURlovers and you can switch to Kuler if you have the API access!

 Screenshots
 ===========